further-external/VPAL/Data Layer Events/Checkout Started.md

 # Checkout Started

-This event should fire when the user successfully clicks on the 'proceed to checkout' button
+This event should fire when the user successfully clicks on the 'proceed to checkout' button - the values in the ecommerce dataLayer should be the same values passed with the add_to_cart event that fires on the page